KhiopsML/khiops-doc/docs/setup/nocode.md

         The java installer results in a system reboot on some systems (e.g. on Windows Server 2008) !!! warning
         On some machines, re-installing Khiops may unexpectedly result in just discarding the existing Khiops installation directory.
 In that case, uninstall Khiops before reinstalling it.
+    !!! warning
+        In some companies, programs are blocked by the Windows AppLocker group policy.
+In this case, install Khiops in a recommended directory or run it as administrator.

 ## Screenshots